 The Board of Directors holds four regular meetings annually and additional extraordinary meetings when needed.
-In FY2019, five meetings were held, and all Directors attended every meeting of the Board of Directors.
+In FY2020, six meetings were held, and all Directors attended every meeting of the Board of Directors.

 One Board of Directors' meeting of the Company takes two days, in principle, for intensive and thorough deliberations.
-In FY2019, the meetings took nine days in total, and over 51 hours were spent on discussions and deliberations.
-Additionally, 19 written resolutions were made, which are deemed to have been resolved by the Board of Directors in accordance with the provisions of Article 370 of the Companies Act and Article 22 of the Articles of Incorporation of the Company.
-Furthermore, a meeting of the Board of Directors was held in September 2019 in the United States, including a visit to two plants and conducting market research.
+In FY2020, the meetings took ten days in total, and over 52 hours were spent on discussions and deliberations.
+Additionally, 29 written resolutions were made, which are deemed to have been resolved by the Board of Directors in accordance with the provisions of Article 370 of the Companies Act and Article 22 of the Articles of Incorporation of the Company.

 Remuneration of Directors and Executive Officers

-The remuneration of directors and executive officers are deliberated and decided by the Remuneration Committee.
+The policy, remuneration system, and performance-linked system for directors and executive officers are deliberated and decided by the Compensation Committee.